ethical-haquer/Galaxy-Flasher/README.md

 - [ ] Dumping a device's partition table into a PIT file
 - [ ] Printing a description of any PIT file

-## Planned improvements
+## To-Do

-+ Windows and macOS support
++ Add Windows and macOS support
-+ Drag and drop support for the "Path to external Thor build" and "Initial file picker directory" entries.
++ Add Drag and drop support for the "Path to external Thor build" and "Initial file picker directory" entries.
-+ Cut down on duplicate code.
-+ Better documentation
++ Improve documentation

 ## Prerequisites